Nancy O'Dell talks new show 'Crime Exposé with Nancy O'Dell'

 LSL NANCY

-Nancy O’Dell, a well-known journalist and Emmy winner, is launched a new show called “.”
+Nancy O’Dell, a well-known journalist and Emmy winner, is launching a new show called “Crime Exposé with Nancy O’Dell.”
 This daily half-hour show will feature true crime stories, focusing on one murder case per episode.
 Nancy, who began her career as a crime reporter, is excited to return to investigative journalism.

 The show premiered on September 23rd and will air in 95% of U.S. markets, including major cities like New York, Los Angeles, and Chicago.
 Each episode will take viewers through the investigation and solving of the crime, ending with a helpful Safety Spotlight tip from a law enforcement expert.